-- a) When the patient feels she needs to push, encourage her to push for as long as possible (usually 10 sec), then take a deep breath and bear down again. - b) As the head emerges, use gentle pressure with the palm of a gloved hand to prevent the baby from delivering too fast. - c) Once the head has delivered (usually face down): - Have mother stop pushing. - If amniotic sac is still covering the baby's head, rupture membrane by pinching and remove it from baby's head. - Quickly and thoroughly suction the baby's mouth, then nose using a bulb syringe in the presence of heavy meconium staining. - Check for nuchal cord by sliding your finger down the back of the baby's neck and feeling for the umbilical cord wrapped around the neck.
+- a) When the patient feels she needs to push, encourage her to push for as long as possible (usually 10 sec), then take a deep breath and bear down again. - b) As the head emerges, use gentle pressure with the palm of a gloved hand to prevent the baby from delivering too fast. - c) Once the head has delivered (usually face down): - Have mother stop pushing. - If amniotic sac is still covering the baby's head, rupture membrane by pinching and remove it from baby's head. - Quickly and thoroughly suction the baby's mouth, then nose using a bulb syringe.
+If meconium is present in the mouth or nose, ALS should visualize the cords and suction as necessary. - Check for nuchal cord by sliding your finger down the back of the baby's neck and feeling for the umbilical cord wrapped around the neck.
 If the cord is present, gently slip it over the head (cord could wrap multiple times). - If the cord is wrapped too tightly to get it over the baby's head, apply both umbilical clamps and cut the cord between the two clamps. - d) Once the baby has been suctioned and any nuchal cord issues dealt with, have mother deliver the baby's body: - The baby's head most likely has rotated to one side or the other as the shoulders prepare to deliver. - Place a hand on both sides of the baby's head and use gentle pressure to guide the head posteriorly (relative to mother) first, to deliver the anterior shoulder and then guide the head anteriorly to deliver the posterior shoulder.
-As the shoulders deliver, the rest of the baby usually follows quickly. - e) As soon as the baby is delivered: - Place two umbilical clamps 2" apart at least 6-8" from the baby and cut the cord in between the clamps. - After an uncomplicated term or late preterm birth, it is reasonable to delay cord clamping until after the baby is placed on the mother, dried, and assessed for breathing, tone, and activity.
+As the shoulders deliver, the rest of the baby usually follows quickly. - e) As soon as the baby is delivered: - Place two umbilical clamps 2" apart at least 6-8" from the baby and cut the cord in between the clamps.